Your Best Customers Want to Leave You a Google Review. They Just Forget.

 - 2 Click on your business listing, then click "Get more reviews"

-- 3 Copy the short link Google provides (it looks like: g.page/yourbusiness/review)
+- 3 Copy the short link Google gives you (looks like: g.page/yourbusiness/review)

 - Text messages after jobs